eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md

 well as a description of intervals.
 At last, some additional possibilities to constraint the outputs are given.

+!!! note
+    Please remark that these outputs are also called "aggregated lane/edge states", "meandata", or "edge/lane-dumps".

 ## Instantiating within the Simulation

 ### Meandata Definition

-An edge-based state dump is defined within an  as following:
+An edge-based state dump is defined within an {{AdditionalFile}} as following:

 <div class="inlxml">